ShelbyTV/beanstalk-client-ruby/README.md

 ## Notes

+This library has been synchronized internally to handle usage from multiple concurrent threads.

-If you want to use this library from multiple concurrent threads, you should synchronize access to the connection.
-This library does no internal synchronization.
+*BUT* if you wish to use it in a concurrent environment you should see threaded_connection.
+The ThreadedPool handles pooling and reserving of connections so as to prevent dead lock conditions.

 ## Contributors

+ - Dan Spinosa
  - Isaac Feliu
  - Peter Kieltyka
  - Martyn Loughran